TweetyDaBird/Royal-Nearfield/README.md

 ### Parts needed to complete a working keyboard
 - ?70x Cherry MX compatible switches.
 - 1 set keycaps.
-- 2-3x 2u Cherry MX compatible PCB mounted stabulizers.
+- 2-3x 2u Cherry MX compatible PCB mounted stabilizzers.
 (One can be swapped for a 3u).
 - 1x USB-C to (USB-C or USB A) cable.